The Werewolf Caper:

 Or, it is possible, even likely, that there had originally been a trapdoor.
 One which the kids did not take notice of since it was left open, lying flat on the floor next to the opening.
 Or, quite posibly that by the time they got there it was either broken or unsafe.
 Which could explain why by DHs some four years later, the opening was being blocked by a crate.

 Nevertheless, even if you can depend on the afflicted child complying to an honor system.
 Even if they have the sense and decency to go into an internal room and close that door, before they transform.
 If they are late getting into the Shack, it falls apart right there, even if they don’t have 3 other little scofflaws to urge them to come out and play in the moonlight with them.

 Of course the security measures aren’t completely useless.
 It isn’t exactly without risk to get out of the tunnel even in animal form.
 The Willow, unlike a werewolf, will attack anything that moves.
 Animals just as readily as humans.
-And a werewolf isn’t really in his right mind, and may not remember about needing to press a knot on (the outside of!) the tree trunk to make it hold still.
+And an unmedicated werewolf isn’t really in his right mind, and may not remember about needing to press a knot on (the outside of!) the tree trunk to make it hold still.
 Or be able to reach the knot in order to do it.